wavim/assignee/report/report.typ

 be able to access the web application.

-By correctly configuring path resolution, static files are retrieved inside a virtual file system at runtime, and the `app.db` file is resolved relative to cwd.
+By correctly configuring path resolution, static files are retrieved inside a virtual file system at runtime, and the `app.db` file is resolved relative to CWD.
 This allows database records to be preserved.

 = Communication Layer
 This is a short chapter on the validation of requests and response between the server and client.

-By using TypeScript on backend, a fullstack application allows global TS schema validators.
+By using TypeScript for backend, a full-stack application allows global TS schema validators.
 The library used in Assignee's case is Zod, which adds support for sophisticated runtime type validation.

 The rules are used to enforce business rules and maintain data consistency, blocking further actions if failing to parse